android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 ➖ Requires to install extra components — over-complicated: <br/>

 The slow execution has 2 sources:
-1. The killing and restarting of the process where the test runs.
+1. The time consumed in killing and restarting the process where each test runs, multiplied by the amount of tests.
 2. Executing `adb pm clear` after each test takes some time and depends on apk size.
 Below you may see some gaps between the tests which represent such a delay.

 ![alt text](../images/package_clear.png "ADB package clearing takes some time")